zhumeisongsong/blog/daily/type-vs-interface.md

 This is perfectly fine code, but it's slightly less optimal.
 The reason is to do with the speed at which TypeScript can check your types.

-> When two interfaces with the same name are declared in the same scope, they merge their declarations
+### When two interfaces with the same name are declared in the same scope, they merge their declarations

+I recommend you add ESLint to your project and turn on the no-redeclare rule.